 The Language of Bouquets: 11 Loves That Make Us Whole

 I have a soft spot for bouquets.
-Maybe it’s the tenderness they carry — chosen flowers held close to the heart on a day when love feels sacred, celebrated, and vowed.
+Maybe it’s the tenderness they carry - chosen flowers held close to the heart on a day when love feels sacred, celebrated, and vowed.
 Over time, I’ve collected photos of bridal bouquets.
-Not just because they’re beautiful, but because they say something—something about love in all its colours, layers, and seasons.
+Not just because they’re beautiful, but because they say something - something about love in all its colours, layers, and seasons.

 Each bouquet holds more than roses or peonies.
 In their variety, they remind me of the many kinds of love - 11, to be exact - found in Scripture and ancient Greek thought.
 Some are radiant like lilies, others quiet like baby's breath.
 But together, they tell a story of wholeness.
 A bouquet of the heart.

-When One Love Isn’t Enough
+When One Love Isn’t Enough - Seeing Love in Everyday Life

 For a long time, I thought love was one thing.
 A feeling.
 A spark.
 Or maybe a promise.
 But love, I’ve learned, is more like a garden than a firework - layered, patient, wild and cultivated.